 Networking is marketing.
 Marketing yourself, marketing your uniqueness, marketing what you stand for. – Christine Comaford-Lynch, leadership trainer and best-selling author.

 Even as you make sense of which technology would best render what the company is doing, reaching out to your industry contacts for suggestions, advice or mere exposure is essential.
 Apart from meeting like-minded tech people, you also represent the face of the company.
 Famous management consultant and author, Peter Drucker made a sharp observation how, many business decisions occur over dinner and lunch.
 Look out for meetings and seminars, gradually you will have a network of people, who can aid you, while you may help them in return.
 To further consolidate our view, hear what entrepreneur and author Robert T. Kiyosaki had to say, “The richest people in the world look for and build networks, everyone else looks for work.”

 The operative assumption today is that someone, somewhere, has a better idea; and the operative compulsion is to find out who has that better idea, learn it and put into action – fast. – Jack Welch, former chairman & CEO, General Electric.

 A CTO’s role alters all the time, even as technology keeps evolving.
 It is for the CTO to constantly look out for tech that will push the company miles ahead of the competition.
 Positioning the concerned tech in top management focus, arguing for its cause is a well-inculcated habit.
-That apart, allocating an hour every day to search the Internet and your own store of contacts, reaching out to representatives for all emerging technology, can be a useful exercise.
+That apart, allocating an hour every day to search the Internet and your own store of contacts, reaching out to representatives for all emerging technology like IoT App Development, can be a useful exercise.
 It is as noted author and speaker, Earl Nightingale mentioned,”If a person will spend one hour a day on the same subject for five years, that person will be an expert on that subject.“